 Natural economies are less primitive.
 They utilise abundance, diversity and self-dispersal to ensure self-organising sustainability and resilience.
 What we are concerned with here is about unfolding the means for transforming the former into the latter.
 Electoral democracy is inadequate, it has become an outdated visionless ritual that is unable to escape the dwindling of its own orbit.
 We must instead look for a bottom-up approach: a scalable way for groups to self-organise.

 The Abundance axiom matches the suggested approach.
-It offers us a universal compass for directing our efforts with an alignment to the patterns of nature.
+It offers us a universal compass for directing our efforts with proper alignment to the patterns of nature.
 What remains however is for each entity (person/ community/ organisation) to define and integrate its own purpose within that direction.
-Their inputs will become self-refined through sustainability analysis and principled critique.
+By this approach their decision inputs are self-refined, using sustainability analysis and principled critiquing.
 4

 Food as Practice